ankurg132/ankurg132/README.md

 ###

-<p align="left">Hello World!!<br>I'm Ankur Gupta, an Information Technology Student.
-I love communities and I've been associated with several communities including GitHub Campus Expert, Gold Microsoft Learn Student Ambassador and GDSC Lead at our university.
-I'm also working on my own open source-based community Semikolan.
-I love open source and talking about tech, anime, movies, music and much more.<br>You can schedule a talk with me at https://calendly.com/ankurg132/talk.</p>
+<p align="left">Hello World!!<br>I'm Ankur Gupta, a professional Mobile Developer in Flutter and Android with 2+ years of experience.
+I love communities, I'm an alumni GitHub Campus Expert and the Organizer of AI Bhopal Community.
+I love open source and talking about tech, anime, movies, music and much more.<br></p>

 ###
 <div align="center">